 A Simplified Explanation of the Neuroscience of Literacy

-Yet, teaching a child, or anyone how to read, is not as easy as teaching a child how to speak.
-A child learns how to speak naturally, but reading must be taught later in the brain’s development cycle.
+Yet, teaching a child, or anyone, how to read, is not as easy as teaching a child how to speak.
+A child learns how to speak naturally, but reading must be taught later in the brain’s developmental cycle.
 If you try to teach a child how to read before they learn how to speak, you will surely fail.
 So when is the best time to teach a child how to read?
 When they are two years old, three years old, four years old?
 The answer to this will quickly become apparent as we discuss more about the development of the brain.

-There are four pillars of literacy, each of which must be fully understood and properly executed, in order to best convey the skill of “fluent extraction of meaning from a written orthography” to a young child.
-If you fail to understand or execute one or more, or even all of these pillars, that doesn’t mean your beloved individual son or daughter or student will absolutely become illiterate; it only means that statistically, if you were to teach tens of millions of children how to read (yet failed to understand or execute these pillars correctly), then more than 50% of them would become functionally or completely illiterate, which is exactly the situation that we have in the United States today.
+There are four pillars of literacy, each of which must be fully understood and properly constructed, in order to best convey the skill of “fluent extraction of meaning from a written orthography” to a young child.
+If you fail to understand or execute one or more, or even ALL of these pillars, that doesn’t mean your beloved individual son or daughter or student will absolutely become illiterate; it only means that statistically, if you were to teach tens of millions of children how to read (yet failed to understand or execute these pillars correctly), then more than 50% of them would become functionally or completely illiterate, which is exactly the situation that we have in the United States today.

 These four golden rules should be considered common knowledge within the public domain for all parents and teachers to embrace and practice.
 They are the foundation of an educated society and should not be kept secret.
 In fact, in our opinion, they should be required institutional knowledge for every teacher in every elementary school in America.